StephenDoyle10/lyrics/README.md

+Branch 5a: branch 4a dealt with authentication, this branch deals with authoization.
+1. Installed NPM modules google-auth-library and body-parser on the api side.
+Created new file auth.js on the api side.
+2. 'Verifying the google token'

 Branch 4a:
 1. We created a new component called Register.jsx.
 This contained a signin button.
 This component contains a user object as state.
 The user object has two properties, signedIn (either true or false) and givenName (the signed in user's name).
 If signedIn is 'true' then a welcome message to the user is rendered.
 If signedIn is 'false' then a sign in button is rendered.